redrolla/webCrudSpringPostgres/README.md

 # webCrudSpringPostgres

-Core application part is Spring, view uses thymeleaf, working with postgresql database via jpa
+Core application part is Spring, view uses thymeleaf, working with postgresql database via jpa.

+Screenshot of a main page is in repository folder

 Functional: